pragma-org/simulation-testing/blog/src/04-simulation-testing-main-loop.md

 ``` {.haskell include=../moskstraumen/src/Moskstraumen/Message.hs snippet=Message}
 ```

+We'll leave out the exact definition of `Payload` as nothing in this post depends on it (and there are multiple ways one can define it).

 ## Making the fake "world" move

+The simulator steps throught the heap of messages and delievers them to the nodes via the node handle.
+The responses it gets from the handle are partitioned into client responses and messages to other nodes.
+Client responses get appended to the trace, together wwith the message that got delievered, while the messages to other nodes get assigned random arrival times and fed back into the heap of messages to be delieved.

 ``` {.haskell include=../moskstraumen/src/Moskstraumen/Simulate.hs snippet=stepWorld}
 ```

+Note that in the case of the echo example there are no messages between nodes, a node echos back the client request immediately without any communication with other nodes.
+We'll see examples of communication between nodes before a client response is made a bit later[^1].

+The above step function, takes one step in the simulation, we can run the simulation to it's completion by merely keep stepping it until we run out of messages to deliever:

 ``` {.haskell include=../moskstraumen/src/Moskstraumen/Simulate.hs snippet=runWorld}
 ```

+We could imagine having other stopping criteria, e.g. stop after one minute of real time, or after one year of simulated time, etc. Time-based stopping critera are more interesting if we have infinite generators of client requests (which we currently don't).

 ## Connecting the fake world to the real world